 312 mg of elemental potassium, while a 25 mEq / 2,552 mg Potassium Citrate tablet provides 975 mg of

-When high-potency potassium chloride tablets are taken, they come in a slow-release form ("Slow K"), since
+When high-potency potassium chloride supplements are taken, they come in a slow-release form ("Slow K"

 In contrast to potassium chloride, potassium citrate has a more favorable effect on Bone Mineral Density,